 (Cuban Style Shrimp in Tomato based Sauce)

 I have finally mastered this recipe and updated it from my mom’s original recipe.
-You can adjust the Tabasco and red chili flakes to taste.
-This is traditionally served over a bed of white rice as a meal, but you can also serve it as an appetizer with toasted bread, or you can make my latest creation: “Shrimp in Cuban Enchilado Sauce with Spinach and Parmesan Crisps”
+For a spicer dish, you can adjust the Tabasco and red chili flakes.
+This is traditionally served over a bed of white rice as a meal, but you can also serve it as an appetizer with toasted bread.

 2 lbs. large Shrimp, thawed, peeled and deveined